The biggest win: In 2020, NFL found ways to play every game - WHIZ News

 Goodell said all decisions were made in service of prioritizing safety over everything, including the NFL’s longstanding calling-card — competitive balance.

-And yet, as Goodell pointed out, offense came at a record pace, and 70 percent of this season’s games were decided by eight points or less — reinforcing that, even in a pandemic, anyone can beat anyone on any given Sunday in the NFL.
+And yet, as Goodell pointed out, offense came at a record pace, and 70% of this season’s games were decided by eight points or less — reinforcing that, even in a pandemic, anyone can beat anyone on any given Sunday in the NFL.

 As the playoffs wore on, some developments started feeling more normal, even if they didn’t always reflect well on the league.